ericgj/ing/README.md

 That's what `require` and `||=` are for ;)

-Seriously, you do have `Ing.invoke Some::Task, :some_method` and `Ing.execute ...`
-for this kind of thing.
+Seriously, you do have `Ing.invoke Some::Task, :some_method` for this kind of thing.
 Personally I think it's a code smell to put reusable code in things that are _also_ run from the command line.
 Is it application or library code?
 Controller or model?
 But `invoke` is there if you must, hopefully with a suitably ugly syntax to dissuade you. :P

 ### But what about security?